Activities for toddlers

 Toddlers love to move around.
 All physical activities – whether it's walking, running, climbing, jumping or dancing – help their muscles, bones and brains develop.
 Ideally, they need 180 minutes of activity a day.
 But don't worry, it doesn't have to be all at once – 10 or 20 minutes here and there all counts towards the total.
 And all sorts of activity counts, whether it's indoors or outdoors.
 It's just about getting them moving every day.

 Playtime activities are equally important and really helpful for language development, cognitive growth (thinking, concentrating, problem-solving, decision-making) fine and gross motor skills (big and small physical movements), and social interaction.

-Get them running around the park – take a ball and practise throwing, catching and kicking it around.
+Get them running around the park – take a ball and practice throwing, catching and kicking it around.
 These simple activities teach skills like co-ordination, balance and agility.

 Once your little one has mastered walking, try to encourage this as much as possible.
-When you can, allow some extra time to get to the shops, or park, and let your toddler walk some of the way.
+If you're heading to the park for some exercise, try letting your toddler walk some of the way.